 The fun things in life.
 Holiday, Christmas, Pocket Money, Takeaway, Movies...whatever you look forward to.
 Roughly 20% of your pay should here.

 You should aim to have a Rainy Day or Emergency Jar, and a Savings Jar, making up 10% of your total.
 Again, these percentages are simply goals to aim for.

-After you’ve filled your Jars, you’ll want to auto-link them to shops.
+After you’ve filled your Jars, you’ll want to link them to shops.
 That way, when you spend at Tesco or M&S, for example, the money will come out of your Groceries Jar automatically.
-To auto-link a shop, find it on the Shops tab, tap Auto-linked, and choose a Jar.
+To link a shop, find it on the Shops tab, tap Link, and choose a Jar.

 After a few weeks of spending from your Jars, you should get a good idea of what your spending and saving ratio should realistically be.
 Whether it’s the 70-20-10 rule or something else, you’ll be on your way to a more secure financial — and emotional(!) — future.